luis198327/olympics-quiz-game/README.md

 ![alt text](https://github.com/luis198327/olympics-quiz-game/blob/main/assets/images/responsive-404error.JPG)

 I have also implemented a late change to provide a menu option which will allow a user to restart the quiz should they wish to during the current game.
 There will also be links to sites so they can learn about the Tokyo games, and even find the answers should they wish to cheat.
-The restart option is not shown on the index.html page.
+These links open in a new tab as per standard UX requirements.
+The restart option is not shown on the index.html page, as this is not required to be shown there.

 ![alt text](https://github.com/luis198327/olympics-quiz-game/blob/main/assets/images/dropdownmenu.JPG)